innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

                       hue='variable',
                       data=df)

-    # Move the legend outside the plotting area
+    # Move the legend outside the plotting area.
     # The prevents it from overlapping areas of the plot
     ax.legend( bbox_to_anchor=(1.0, 0.5))